CSCfi/csc-user-guide/docs/apps/maestro.md

 Schrödinger Maestro is a versatile molecular modelling environment.
 It has modules for drug design and Materials Science.
 It can be used to build, edit, run and analyse chemical model systems.
-Maestro is available for consortium members during 2019, but will be open to all academic users in 2020.
+Maestro is available for all academic users in 2020.

 [TOC]